tomasc/mongoid_ability/README.md

 end
 ```

-The subject class can be subclassed.
-Subclasses inherit the default locks (unless overridden), the resulting outcome being correctly calculated bottom-up the superclass chain.
+The subject classes can be subclassed.
+Subclasses inherit the default locks (unless they override them), the resulting outcome being correctly calculated bottom-up the superclass chain.

-The subject also acquires a convenience Mongoid::Criteria named `accessible_by` method.
-This criteria can be used to query for subject based on the user's ability, such as:
+The subject also acquires a convenience `Mongoid::Criteria` named `.accessible_by`.
+This criteria can be used to query for subject based on the user's ability:

 ```ruby
 ability = MongoidAbility::Ability.new(current_user)